viltgroup/minium-developer/README.md

 What is Minium
 =============

-[Minium](https://github.com/viltgroup/minium/) is a framework developed at [VILT](http://vilt-group.com) that provides a computer assisted mean to help you testing your web applications.
+[Minium](https://github.com/viltgroup/minium/) is a framework developed at [VILT](http://vilt-group.com) that provides a computer assisted mean for you to test your web applications.

 Minium has spawned from the work of Rui Figueira @VILT and that initial code base is now known as Minium Core.
 It combines jQuery and Selenium for purposes of browser testing and task automation.